 Emergency Expenses and Low Savings

 A significant reason many Americans carry credit card debt is the need to cover unexpected expenses.
 In 2025, 37% of Americans used credit cards to cover unforeseen costs such as medical bills and home repairs.
-This reliance on credit highlights the lack of adequate emergency savings, which can lead to a cycle of debt accumulation.
+This reliance on credit underscores inadequate emergency savings, which can fuel a cycle of debt accumulation.

 Building an emergency fund is crucial to breaking this cycle.
 Even a modest fund covering three to six months of essential expenses can prevent future reliance on credit cards for emergencies.